ShipraGupta16/Crowdfunding_ETL/README.md

 ### Introduction

 This mini project is a about building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
 After transforming the data, we create four CSV files and use the CSV file data to create an ER Diagram and a table schema.
 Finally, uploaded the CSV file data into a Postgres database.
+The analysis file is ETL_Mini_Project_SGupta_Code2.ipynb mainly.

 ### Step-by-step instructions
 The instructions for this mini project are divided into the following subsections: